 • Watch your serving size!
 Many champagne or wine glasses are up to three times the serving size.
 A good way to know what a serving size looks like is to pour 100mL into a wine glass to see what it looks and feels like.
 Alternatively, all bottles should contain the number of standard drinks on the labelling.
 So, if the bottle is 750mL and you know that one standard drink is ~100mL you should be able to pour around 7 glasses from one bottle.

-• Try and avoid top ups as you can easily lose track of how much you’ve consumed.
+• Try and avoid top-ups as you can easily lose track of how much you’ve consumed.

 • Alternate between drinking alcoholic and non-alcoholic beverages.
-For a lot of people the sensation of holding a wine glass is what makes them drink.
-So instead of asking for another top up, fill your wine or beer glass with some water or soda water with a splash of lime juice to mimic the feeling of drinking alcohol.
+For a lot of people, the sensation of holding a wine glass is what makes them drink.
+So instead of asking for another top-up, fill your wine or beer glass with some water or soda water with a splash of lime juice to mimic the feeling of drinking alcohol.

 If you’re bored at a party you’ll likely find yourself hovering over the food platters and eating more than you’d prefer to admit.
-Start up a conversation with someone or take part in some backyard cricket to keep yourself busy and involved.
+Start a conversation with someone or take part in some backyard cricket to keep yourself busy and involved.

-8. Practice portion control
+8. Practice Portion Control

-If you tend overindulge with buffets, half fill your plate or use a smaller plate and wait 20 minutes before going back for seconds as it takes a while for your brain to register that your stomach is full.
+If you tend to overindulge with buffets, half fill your plate or use a smaller plate and wait 20 minutes before going back for seconds as it takes a while for your brain to register that your stomach is full.

-9. Focus on vegetables and lean protein
+9. Focus on Vegetables and Lean Protein

-Most households utilise buffet style meal planning for Christmas lunch or dinner where guests portion out their own meals.
-So instead of dishing up large helpings of carbohydrate loaded pasta and rice based dishes, try and go for foods such as turkey or ham and accompany them with some vegetables or salad.
+Most households utilise buffet-style meal planning for Christmas lunch or dinner where guests portion out their own meals.
+So instead of dishing up large helpings of carbohydrate loaded pasta and rice-based dishes, try and go for foods such as turkey or ham and accompany them with some vegetables or salad.

-10. Drink plenty of water
+10. Drink Plenty of Water

 A good way of keeping yourself hydrated to is to drink 1 glass of water for every glass of alcohol (this will also dampen your hangover the next morning).
 Drinking water regularly can also help you to feel full.
 By drinking 1 glass before a meal you’re likely to eat less.
-And with 0 kilojoules per serve you can’t go wrong!
+And with 0 kilojoules per serve, you can’t go wrong!

-11. Indulgence is okay!
+11. Indulgence is Okay!

 So if you’ve been waiting all year to sink your teeth into your mums Christmas cake go ahead, #treatyoself.
-And when it comes to choosing that guilt-free treat maybe opt for something special and unique to the season like some gingerbread men or a pavlova and savour the moment!
+And when it comes to choosing that guilt-free treat maybe opt for something special and unique to the season like some gingerbread men or pavlova and savour the moment!

-12. Keep your goals in mind
+12. Keep Your Goals in Mind

 If you’ve been working hard for that summer bod all year or even in the last few weeks leading up to Christmas, try and keep your body goals in check!
 It can be easy to fall into the mind trap that leaves you treating yourself left, right and centre just because it’s the silly season.